EDABK-C-C-Training-K67/week2-cfundamental-themostbasicdefinition-spm1102/revision.md

 - ID: 8-digit number `yyyyxxxx`, where `yyyy` indicates the year of enrollment and `xxxx` indicates the order
 - Date of birth: `dd-mm-yyyy`
 - Field: 1 - 150 characters
-- Class: Field code, Class number, and Generation on separate lines
+- Class: Field code (1 - 5 character), Class number (integer), and Generation (3 character) on separate lines
 - GPA: Real number (0 - 4)

 **Output format:**